nisrulz/open-whisperscribe/Readme.md

 3. Press and hold the hotkey combination `Option + Shift-Left` (or `Alt + Shift-Left` on Windows/Linux) to start recording your voice.

+   > You can configure this hotkey combination.
+See the [Configure](#configure) section below for details.

 4. Release the hotkey to transcribe your speech and automatically copy the text to your clipboard.

 ### Stopping the Application